soarlab/maline/README.md

 # Installation

-**maline** was developed under Ubuntu 12.04 LTS.
-It is very likely it will work under other POSIX systems (GNU/Linux and Mac alike).
+**maline** was developed under Ubuntu 12.04.3 LTS.
+It is very likely it will work under other POSIX systems too (GNU/Linux and Mac alike).
 The Android version we tested **maline** with is Android 4.4.2 (API version 19), which is assumed throughout the readme.

 **maline** is a collection of Bash and Python scripts, so no installation is needed.
 It suffices to obtain **maline**, e.g. from Github: